fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 ```

 Now let us say that if a skill developer wants only top 5 rows to be displayed at a time (as at times, APIs send large number JSONArray
 encoded responses.).
 For that we have an attribute "length" in table action type.
 Now if you want only top n rows should be displayed,
-then modify the skill accordingly :
+then modify the skill accordingly:

 ```
 ...